 Repairs and maintenance

-We are still conducting repairs and maintenance within our properties, however due to the risk of COVID-19 spreading, we are limiting our repairs to urgent requests for the time being.
+Due to current restrictions, we are only conducting emergency repairs at properties.
 We are working closely with our contractors to ensure that they take the necessary precautions to protect our tenants and themselves through this period.
 We have developed a series of procedures to support this.
+Call 9696 1128.

 - Keep your fob / key with you at all times